Kernioz/kernioz/README.md

 ### Hi there (c la rue)  👋

-- 🔭 I’m currently working on GFive & SideLife (discord.gg/gtafive & discord.gg/sidelife)
+- 🔭 I’m currently working on GFive